-It can be seen that the RAP placement problem with the threshold utility function is solvable.
+The RAP placement problem with the threshold utility function is solvable.
 This is because the tradeoff between the traffic density and the detour probability is weakened by the threshold utility function, where the detour probability is discrete (either zero or a fixed constant).
-The idea is that we can eliminate the intersections with zero detour probabilities, and thus greatly simplify the RAP placement problem.
-In the next subsection, we will focus on the RAP placement problem with the decreasing utility function, which is a non-trivial extension of traditional coverage problems.
+We can eliminate the intersections with zero detour probabilities to simplify the RAP placement problem.
+In contrast, the RAP placement problem with the decreasing utility function is a non-trivial extension of traditional coverage problems.